-Type of Abuse Possible Indicators Neglect The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
-Neglect may occur during pregnancy as a result of maternal substance abuse.
-Once a child is born, neglect may involve a parent or carer failing to: • provide adequate food, clothing and shelter (including exclusion from home or abandonment); • protect a child from physical and emotional harm or danger; • ensure adequate supervision (including the use of inadequate care-givers); or • ensure access to appropriate medical care or treatment.
-It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-Signs that may indicate a child is living in a neglectful situation: Physical Abuse May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+TYPE OF ABUSE POSSIBLE INDICATORS NEGLECT The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect may occur during pregnancy because of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: • provide adequate food, clothing and shelter (including exclusion from home or abandonment). • protect a child from physical and emotional harm or danger. • ensure adequate supervision (including the use of inadequate caregivers); or • ensure access to appropriate medical care or treatment.
+It may also include neglect of, or unresponsiveness to, a child's basic emotional frequent lateness or non-attendance at school untreated medical problems poor relationships with peers compulsive stealing and scavenging rocking, hair twisting and thumb sucking PHYSICAL ABUSE May involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces illness in a child.
-Sexual Abuse Signs that may indicate physical abuse: • Physical signs that do not tally with the given account of occurrence, • conflicting or unrealistic explanations of causer • repeated injuries • delay in reporting or seeking medical advice.
+SEXUAL ABUSE Involves forcing or enticing a child or young person to take part in sexual activities, not necessarily involving a high level of violence, whether the child is aware of what is happening.
+The activities may involve physical contact, including assault by penetration (for example, rape or oral sex) or non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing.
+Signs that may indicate physical abuse: Physical signs that do not tally with the given account of occurrence, conflicting or unrealistic explanations of causer repeated injuries delay in reporting or seeking medical advice.
+Signs that may indicate sexual abuse: Changes in: Behaviour Language Social interaction Physical wellbeing It is almost important to recognise there may be no signs.